savasick/browsInfo/README.md

 # BrowsInfo

 BrowsInfo is a simple web page that collects and displays information about your browser, device, and network connection.

-Check your data and learn what information websites may collect.
+Check it out

 [https://savasick.github.io/browsInfo/](https://savasick.github.io/browsInfo/)